mykola-zomchak/abot_software/README.md

 ### Installing

-open command line of terminal
+open command line or terminal

 Make next steps:
 - at open command line or terminal